niHonkage/DocsLearning/en/guides/knowledge-base/retrieval-test-and-citation.md

 ### 1. Recall Testing

-The Dify Knowledge Base provides a text recall testing feature to debug the recall effects under different retrieval methods and parameter configurations.
+The Fusionworks Knowledge Base provides a text recall testing feature to debug the recall effects under different retrieval methods and parameter configurations.
 You can enter common user questions in the **Source Text** input box, click **Test**, and view the recall results in the **Recalled Paragraph** section on the right.
 The **Recent Queries** section allows you to view the history of query records; if the knowledge base is linked to an application, queries triggered from within the application can also be viewed here.

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/recall-test.png" alt=""><figcaption><p>Recall Testing</p></figcaption></figure>